Last updated July 2026

 Can I keep kingfish?

-Yes, but with minimum size and daily limits — check MPI rules before keeping any catch.
+Yes, but minimum size and daily limits apply β check MPI rules before keeping any catch.

 How do I get there?

 Drive east from Auckland via SH1 to Clevedon, then Clevedon-Kawakawa Bay Road.
-About 1 hour from central Auckland.
+The trip takes about 50 minutes from central Auckland.

 Is it safe for kids?

-Beach surfcasting yes; rock fishing on the headlands is not appropriate for kids.
-Even adults should wear lifejackets on the rocks.
+Beach surfcasting is suitable for supervised children; rock fishing on the headlands is not recommended for kids.
+Adults should wear lifejackets on the rocks.

 What gear do I need?

-Standard surfcasting setup (8–13 ft rod, 10–15 kg line); rock fishing benefits from longer rods and heavier sinkers for the deeper water off the points.
+A standard surfcasting setup (8β13 ft rod, 10β15 kg line) works for the beach.
+Rock fishing benefits from longer rods and heavier sinkers for deeper water off the points.